Organizational Research Methods: Storytelling in Action

 Figure 6: Bhaskar's 7 Levels of Reality to Ensemble Leadership and to Follett's Integrative Unity (figure by Boje, 2017)

-Bhaskar (2009) argues that there are mutiple co-contending ontologies, and that Hegel focused on monovalence (a single ontology).
+Bhaskar (2009) argues that there are multiple co-contending ontologies, and that Hegel focused on mono valence (a single ontology).

 Bhaskar Multiple Ontologies © D. M. Boje 2017